RÍOS // CHAPTER II

 The nineteen sculptures are still in process; therefore, I don't have documentation of the finalised work.

-Please note that the installation is conceived to work with either the full series of the nineteen sculptures or with individual pieces (minimum one), allowing the installation to travel light and or be presented in spaces with small capacities.
+Please note that the installation is conceived to work with either the full series of the twenty-one sculptures or with individual pieces (minimum one), allowing the installation to travel light and or be presented in spaces with small capacities.

 The sculptures based on the subbasins Caquetá -Japurá & Juruá were exhibited in the Centre Wallonie Bruxelles, from the 9th January 2021 until the 28th February 2021, under the exhibition CODE IS LAW curated by Carine le Malet & Jean-Luc Soret.